Muscles of the larynx

 Posterior cricoarytenoid muscle

 The proximal attachment of this muscle is on the posterior surface of the lamina of the cricoid cartilage and its corresponding insertion point is on the muscular process of the arytenoid cartilage.
 The recurrent laryngeal nerve innervates this muscle, as it does all the other intrinsic muscles of the larynx, with the exception of the cricothyroid muscle.
 Its function is to abduct the vocal folds.

 Lateral cricoarytenoid muscle

 Ailing from the arch of the cricoid cartilage, this muscle distally attaches itself to the muscular process of the arytenoid cartilage.
 It acts as an adductor of the vocal folds.

-The thyroarytenoid muscle originates upon the posterior aspect of the thyroid cartilage.
-It inserts into the muscular process of the arytenoid cartilage, just as the posterior and lateral cricoarytenoid muscles do.
-It shortens and relaxes the vocal cords.
+The thyroarytenoid muscle originates from the angle of thyroid cartilage and adjacent cricothyroid ligament.
+It inserts into the anterolateral surface of arytenoid cartilage, just as the posterior and lateral cricoarytenoid muscles do.
+As for function, the muscle shortens and relaxes the vocal cords.

 The proximal attachment of the vocalis muscle is upon the vocal process of the arytenoid cartilage.
 It inserts distally upon the vocal ligament and acts by tensing the anterior vocal ligament and relaxing the posterior vocal ligament.